codeforpdx/dwellinglybackend/README.md

  - Please read and abide by our [Code of Conduct](https://github.com/codeforpdx/codeofconduct)

  - To learn about our workflow and how to install the project for development.
-See our [Install page](./doc/install.md)
+View the [CONTRIBUTING.MD](./CONTRIBUTING.md) doc.

  - To learn about how to get a JWT token, using the API for development, and all our endpoints (warning endpoint info may be out of date).
 Please see our [API Usage](./doc/using_the_api.md) page.